rust-lang/rfcs/active/0000-raw-reform.md

 * Checked or truncating versions of the copy methods on raw slices?

 * Maybe deprecate `is_null()` in favour of `== ptr::null()`?

+* swap and replace *aren't* provided on the current RawSlice API for no particular reason other than them being only weakly motivated.
+They could be added.